7'8" x 28" x 98L

 SMIK hasn't re-invented the wheel on this one, but we've done a pretty fine rendition of it.

-Deeper double concave which reduces rocker in the middle of the concave while leaving the rail rockerline unchanged. (enhanced acceleration and speed)
+Deeper double concave which reduces rocker in the middle of the concave while leaving the rail rockerline unchanged for improved acceleration and speed.

-So whilst the imitators try and replicate the Hipsters success, SMIK raises the bar even further.
+So whilst the imitators try and replicate the Hipster Twin's success, SMIK raises the bar even further.